Decoding Accident Insurance

 From slipped discs while gardening to sports-related injuries your children may face, the coverage provided by accident insurance is expansive.

-However, to grasp its scope completely, we need to address the query: what is covered under personal accident insurance?
+However, to grasp its scope completely, we must address the query: what is covered under personal accident insurance?

 Personal accident insurance covers a broad range of circumstances, providing a lump-sum benefit for accidental injuries, including fractures, burns, dislocations, and even accidental death.
 What sets accident insurance apart is its focus on the unexpected, the unintentional, offering a financial safety net when you need it most.